ChristianKniep/QNIBIncBlog/_includes/cfp-isc19.md

 We encourage submissions on innovative solutions and applications related to commercial or industrial-strength software.
 At least one of the authors needs to have a non-academic affiliation.
 Industrial papers should be structured as extended abstracts (2-4 pages + 2 pages for references).

-#### Important Dates

-Tentative dates are as follows:

- * Abstract submission deadline: April 20
- * Paper submission deadline: April 25
- * Author notification: May 15
- * Conference-ready deadline: June 14<br>
- * Workshop Day: June 20
- * Camera-ready deadline: July 15<br>
-  *The idea behind post-conference proceedings is that they give the authors the flexibility to adjust their contributions slightly based on the feedback given during the workshops*

 #### Topics of Interest